Early Childhood Program: Nursery, Pre-K, Kindergarten

 ART -The art program encourages creativity and imagination.
 Children enjoy working with tempera paint, watercolors, chalk, colored markers, pencils, crayons, and clay.
-Whether finger painting, working at the easel, or doing crafts, children have fun expressing themselves as they practice their fine motor skills and reinforce basic concepts such as color, shape, and size.
+Whether finger painting, working at the easel, or making crafts, children have fun expressing themselves as they practice their fine motor skills and reinforce basic concepts such as color, shape, and size.

-MUSIC - Children enjoy discovering their singing voice as they learn different melodies.
+MUSIC - Children enjoy discovering their singing voices as they learn different melodies.
 Opportunities abound to hone listening skills and to develop motor control as they play rhythmic instruments.
 Gradually, through the Kodály method, children learn the concept of rhythmic syllables and movements by marching, walking, running, and clapping.

 RELIGION - Students experience God’s love through the words and actions of others.
 They learn simple prayers, and they participate in service activities with their buddy classes.

-PHYSICAL EDUCATION - Children have formal classes in the gymnasium where they develop spacial and body awareness through a variety of activities.
+PHYSICAL EDUCATION - Children have formal classes in the gymnasium where they develop spatial and body awareness through a variety of activities.
 These classes foster teamwork, problem solving, and social, psychomotor, and locomotor skills.

 Schedule a visit during and see the Montessori program in action.
 Contact Admissions at 610-259-2712 or via e-mail to schedule a personal tour.